 You can generate a visual representation of your ethnographical study using this tool.
 It will help you create a visual like the one you can find below.

 Grounded Theory is a research tradition strongly influenced by symbolic interactionism, which was raised and developed by the sociologists Barney Glaser and Anselm Strauss (Glaser and Strauss, 1967).
 This, unlike those presented previously, offers the possibility for the researcher to generate theory through a systematic process of data collection and analysis.
 This tradition of research assumes that the behaviors that occur naturally in social contexts can be better analyzed from the generation of "bottom-up" categories and concepts.
 Glasser and Strauss (1967) define GT "as the discovery of theories from data systematically obtained from social research."
-Grounded Theory was initially developed in the nursing school of the University of California in San Francisco, with the aim of generating theories that supported the studies on the awareness of the proximity of his death, had patients in terminal state .
+Grounded Theory was initially developed in the nursing school of the University of California in San Francisco, when trying to develop theories in support of the awareness of the proximity of their death, that terminal patients had.

 Glasser and Strauss proposed an innovative methodology that would help them investigate a topic that had not been previously investigated.
 As we mentioned earlier, his new methodological proposal was rooted in symbolic interactionism (Blumer, 1969).